FRC-Utilities/QDriverStation/README.md

 The QDriverStation is a cross-platform and open-source alternative to the FRC Driver Station.
 It allows you to operate FRC robots with the major operating systems (Windows, Mac OSX and GNU/Linux).
 The QDriverStation is able to operate both 2009-2014 robots and 2015-2016 robots.

-The actual code that operates a FRC robot is found in a [separate repository](https://github.com/FRC-Utilities/LibDS), which you can use in your own Qt projects or change it to support older (and future) communication protocols.
+The actual code that operates a FRC robot is found in a [separate repository](https://github.com/FRC-Utilities/LibDS), which you can use in your own Qt projects or change it to support more communication protocols (such as [ROS](https://github.com/FRC-Utilities/QDriverStation/issues/21)).

 [![Build Status](https://img.shields.io/travis/FRC-Utilities/QDriverStation.svg?style=flat-square)](https://travis-ci.org/FRC-Utilities/QDriverStation)
 [![Donate button](https://img.shields.io/badge/bitcoin-donate-brightgreen.svg?style=flat-square)](https://blockchain.info/address/1K85yLxjuqUmhkjP839R7C23XFhSxrefMx "Donate once-off to this project using BitCoin")